-In saying that, there's no guarantee that any security available to a loan or our recovery actions will be sufficient to fully recover the outstanding balance of that loan and the fees associated with the collection of the debt.
+In saying that, there's no guarantee that any security available to a loan or our recovery actions will be enough to fully recover the outstanding balance of that loan and the fees associated with the collection of the debt.

-The reserve fund is not an insurance product however and we cannot guarantee or warrant that it will have enough funds available to it to enable you to be fully compensated in either of these events.
-For further detail about how our reserve funds operate, including what would happen if a reserve fund was depleted, refer to our Reserve Fund Policy.
+The reserve fund is not an insurance product and we can't guarantee or warrant that it will have enough funds available to it to enable you to be fully compensated in either of these events.
+For information about how our reserve funds operate, including what would happen if a reserve fund was depleted, take a look at our Reserve Fund Policy.

-Our platform includes a secondary market which provides investors the opportunity to transfer their investments to other investors.
-The ability to transfer your investment(s) is however completely dependent on another investor being willing to take over your investment for the remainder of its term on the same investment terms, including the interest rate, that you signed up to.
-If a willing investor cannot be found, you will not be able to transfer your interest in a loan and may be required to remain invested in that loan for its full term (or until the borrower pays the loan back if they do so earlier than the term is up).
+Our platform includes a secondary market which gives investors the opportunity to 'sell' their investments to other investors.
+The ability to this is completely dependent on another investor being willing to take over your investment for the remainder of its term on the same investment terms, including the interest rate, that you signed up to.
+If a willing investor can't be found, you won't be able to transfer your interest in a loan and might have to stay invested in that loan for its full term (or until the borrower pays the loan back if they do so earlier than the term is up).

 Your ability to make an investment into a peer-to-peer loan is restricted by the: